Hermite's approach to Abelian integrals revisited: Introduction

 \begin{Bmatrix} \alpha_1 & \cdots & \alpha_m & \infty \\ 0 & \cdots & 0 & -\mu-1\\ 1 & \cdots & 1 & -\mu-2\\ \vdots & \ddots & \vdots & \vdots\\ m-2 & \cdots & m-2 & -\mu-m+1\\ m+\mu+s_1-1 & \cdots & m+\mu+s_m-1 & -\mu-\gamma \end{Bmatrix}, L=\dfrac{d^{m-1}}{dz^{m-1}}\left(a(z)\dfrac{d}{dz}-b(z)\right).$$ Then, the following identity holds:

 Thus, $L$ takes a form of a Jordan-Pochhammer equation with $Q(z)=a(z), R(z)=a'(z)+b(z)$ and $\mu=-m$. \end{example}

 {\bf Acknowledgements.}

-The author thanks to Akihito Ebisu for his invaluable comments for Jordan-Pochhammer equation.
-This work is partially supported by the Research Institute for Mathematical Sciences, an international joint usage and research center located at Kyoto University.
-The author is supported by JSPS KAKENHI Grant Number JP24K16905.
+The author expresses sincere gratitude to the anonymous referees for their valuable comments.
+Special thanks are due to Professor Ga\"{e}l R\'{e}mond for his insightful suggestions that improved the presentation of this paper, and to Akihito Ebisu for helpful discussions regarding the Jordan-Pochhammer equation.
+This work was supported in part by the Research Institute for Mathematical Sciences, an international joint usage and research center located at Kyoto University.
+The author was also supported by JSPS KAKENHI Grant Number JP24K16905.

 \vglue5pt 0pt plus 1fill \hbox{\vbox{\hbox{Makoto \textsc{Kawashima}} \hbox{{\tt kawasima@mi.meijigakuin.ac.jp}} \hbox{Institute for Mathematical Informatics} \hbox{Meiji Gakuin University} \hbox{Totsuka, Yokohama, Kanagawa} \hbox{224-8539, Japan} }}